DiegoRiveraDerpich/Templates_DS_cookiecutter/README.md

 ## ✨ Features

-📁 Organized Structure: Predifine folders for data, notebooks, scripts and docs 🐍 Environment management: environments.yml and requirements.txt included 🔧 Automatization: Post-hooks for automatic dependencies instalation 🔄 Git integrado: Configuración automática de Git y limpieza de archivos 📊 Organized notebooks: Clear structure for exploratory analysis and modeling 🧹 Automatic cleanup: Temporary files and cache deletion
+📁 Organized Structure: Predifine folders for data, notebooks, scripts and docs
+🐍 Environment management: environments.yml and requirements.txt included
+🔧 Automatization: Post-hooks for automatic dependencies instalation
+🔄 Integrated Git: Automatic Git configuration and file cleanup
+📊 Organized notebooks: Clear structure for exploratory analysis and modeling
+🧹 Automatic cleanup: Temporary files and cache deletion

 ## 🛠️ Prerequisites

 Before using these templates, make sure you have installed:

-Conda - For the creation and management of virtual environments Cookiecutter - For template generation.
+Conda - For the creation and management of virtual environments
+Cookiecutter - For template generation.

 ## Cookiecutter installation